nachtigal/passover/README.md

 ### Do I have to be Jewish to use it?

 Not at all.
-We specifically meant this to be open to all sorts of people, whether you believe in god or not.
-If you want to take this and make it more specific to your background you are welcome to do so.
+We specifically meant this to be open to all sorts of people of all kinds of faith and we sourced most of the text from secular-oriented haggadahs.
+If you want to take this and make it more specific to your background, you are welcome to do so.

 ### Do you have this in any other formats?